-- For raising phosphate levels that are too low: Healthcare providers measure the levels of phosphate and calcium in the blood and give just enough phosphate to correct the problem.
+- For low levels of phosphate in the blood (hypophosphatemia): Healthcare providers measure the levels of phosphate and calcium in the blood and give just enough phosphate to correct the problem.

-- For lowering calcium levels that are too high: Healthcare providers measure the levels of phosphate and calcium in the blood and give just enough phosphate to correct the problem.
+- For high levels of calcium in the blood (hypercalcemia): Healthcare providers measure the levels of phosphate and calcium in the blood and give just enough phosphate to correct the problem.

-- For preparing the bowel for a medical procedure: Three to four prescription tablets (OsmoPrep, Salix Pharmaceuticals; Visicol, Salix Pharmaceuticals) each containing 1.5 grams of sodium phosphate are taken with 8 ounces of water every 15 minutes for a total of 20 tablets the evening before colonoscopy.
+- For emptying the colon before a colonoscopy: Three to four prescription tablets (OsmoPrep, Salix Pharmaceuticals; Visicol, Salix Pharmaceuticals) each containing 1.5 grams of sodium phosphate are taken with 8 ounces of water every 15 minutes for a total of 20 tablets the evening before colonoscopy.
 On the following morning, 3-4 tablets are taken with 8 ounces of water every 15 minutes until 12-20 tablets have been taken.

-- Kidney stones (nephrolithiasis): Potassium and sodium phosphate salts providing 1200-1500 mg of elemental phosphate daily have been used.
+- Kidney stones: Potassium and sodium phosphate salts providing 1200-1500 mg of elemental phosphate daily have been used.

 - For raising phosphate levels that are too low: Intravenous (IV) products containing sodium phosphate or potassium phosphate have been used.
 Doses of 15-30 mmol have been given over 2-12 hours.
 Higher doses have been used if needed.